-Stereomicroscopic analysis of the precision of fit of zirconia frameworks produced using an optical impression technique
+Stereomicroscopic analysis of the precision of fit of PFM frameworks fabricated with traditional impression vs zirconia prostheses produced using an optical impression technique

 Dario Mari, DDS